GDPR: what does it mean for your business?

 - For other breaches, the authorities could impose fines on companies of up to €10m or 2% of global annual turnover, again, whichever is greater.

 Is your business compliant and can you prove it?

-Under a new principle of accountability, businesses will need to review and change their consent processes, processing notices, policies and procedures to reflect the law under GDPR.
-It will no longer be enough to be compliant with data legislation, you will have to be able to demonstrate compliance under GDPR principles.
+Under a new principle of accountability, businesses need to review and change their consent processes, processing notices, policies and procedures to reflect the law under GDPR.
+It is no longer be enough to be compliant with data legislation, you will have to be able to demonstrate compliance under GDPR principles.

 How it works

 The toolkit includes a series of questions which need to be answered and a request for associated documents.
 Once completed we then review the responses and documents provided and meet with key heads of department to deal with any queries.
 We can either do this once the Toolkit is partially completed or meet with you upfront to help with the Toolkit’s completion.

 We will then turn this information into a tabular report which highlights areas where compliance is achieved, where the business has a plan or route towards compliance, or where further action is required and if so in relation to what.

 To find out more about our toolkit and how it could support your business, contact Andrew Evans, partner in our Commercial team.